 After you’ve left the show, you’ll be on such a high that you simply can’t sleep yet!

-You can book online in advance for tickets (the show is on every night) or you can try your luck at finding discounted tickets whilst in London, but it’s a popular show, so I do recommend booking ahead of time.
+You can book online in advance for tickets (the show is on every night) or you can try your luck at finding discounted tickets while in London, but it’s a popular show, so I do recommend booking ahead of time.

 Try and get a seat in the circle area, and if you buy a cheaper seat and there are empty seats beside you that are closer, you can move closer!